Flaviojcf/ts-clean-architecture/Readme.md

 # Typescript application

-This is a application built in typescript to learn about DDD and some patterns.
+This is an application built in typescript to learn about DDD and some patterns.

 ## Overview